How to clean a mattress topper – 7 easy steps to remove stains and keep your topper fresh

 While you don’t need to wash a mattress topper as frequently as you would need to wash your pillowcases, sheets and duvet covers, the experts agree that once every three months is ideal.

-Failing to routinely clean your mattress topper ‘can lead to a buildup of bacteria, dust mites and dirt which can worsen conditions, including asthma and allergies, if left untreated,’ Rebecca argues.
+Failing to routinely clean your mattress topper ‘can lead to a buildup of bacteria, dust mites and dirt which can worsen conditions, including asthma and allergies, if left untreated,’ Rebecca warns.
 So, if you or someone in your household suffers from either you’ll definitely want to keep on top of your cleaning schedule.

 However, if you notice a stain or any dirt as you go to change your bedding, you’ll want to spot-clean this right away to avoid the stain from taking hold.
 And as you might imagine, we tend to sweat more during the warmer months, while others may be more prone to sweating all year round.
 To stop this from building up, you’ll want to wash your mattress topper more frequently, potentially on a monthly basis.